krakend/krakend-documentation/extending/check-plugin.md

   community_current:
     parent: "180 Extending with custom code"
 ---
-The `krakend check-plugin` command helps you validate the **compatibility of your custom plugins** that will run in conjunction with KrakenD.

-The command compares your plugin's `go.sum` file with the libraries initially used to compile the running binary.
-If there are any incompatibilities between your plugin and KrakenD, it will show a detailed list.

-If you integrate this command as part of your CI/CD pipeline, it will exit with a status code `0` when the libraries of your plugin are compatible with KrakenD and with a status code `1` when they are not.
+Plugins rely on specific versions of Go, libraries, or system architecture and can face compatibility issues following updates or modifications.

-Notice that the `check-plugin` command does not check the plugin's validity itself nor need its source code other than the `go.sum` file.
+The `krakend check-plugin` command helps you validate the **dependencies used by your plugins**, which will determine whether the plugin is compatible, and because of this, you can use the command without providing access to the source code other than the `go.sum` file.

-To get started writing your plugins see:
+To get started writing your plugins, see:

 - [Introduction to custom plugins](/docs/extending/)
 - [Writing custom plugins](/docs/extending/writing-plugins/)

+## Usage of check-plugin
+The command compares your plugin's `go.sum` file with the libraries initially used to compile the running binary.
+If there are any incompatibilities between your plugin and KrakenD, a detailed list will be shown.

+If you integrate this command as part of your CI/CD pipeline or `Dockerfile` build, it will exit with a status code `0` when the libraries of your plugin are compatible with KrakenD and with a status code `1` when they are not.

+If you want to test that a compiled plugin works (it loads), you can use the [`test-plugin` command](/docs/extending/test-plugin/) once you have it compiled.

 The `krakend check-plugin` command accepts the following options: